karellopez/docker_workshop_template/workshop/introduction.md

-# Introduction to MEG quality control and BIDS
+# Introduction to MEG quality control

 ## MEG data quality control:
 Magnetoencephalography (MEG) data are susceptible to  noise and artifacts, which can severely corrupt the data quality.
 They can originate from environmental noise sources (e.g. powerline noise), internal noise sources (e.g. eye movements of the subject), or systemic noise sources (e.g. malfunction of a sensor).
 For this reason, quality control of the data is an important step for valid and reproducible science (Niso et al., 2022).